Clubs and Organizations

 PARK UNIVERSITY STUDENT ATHLETIC TRAINERS' ASSOCIATION (PUSATA)

 This group provides an opportunity for social interaction and learning opportunities among the students in this major.
 Members of the association are involved with the Missouri Athletic Trainer's Association, Mid-American Athletic Trainers' Association and the National Athletic Trainer's Association.
-Meetings are held once a month on Wednesday in Science Hall 310.

 PARK UNIVERSITY MARTIAL ARTS CLUB